nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 a broad range of gears: a triple 26/36/48 crankset and a 9 speed 11x34 cassette.
-The lowest gear, 26:34, is quite low indeed at 21 [gear inches](https://www.sheldonbrown.com/gloss_g.html#gearinch), but I ended up using it quite a bit, for example on gravel where it's quite nice to be able to spin up hills even if you're carrying a bunch of stuff.
+The lowest gear, 26:34, is quite low indeed at 21 [gear inches](https://www.sheldonbrown.com/gloss_g.html#gearinch), but I ended up using it quite a bit, for example on gravel roads where it's quite nice to be able to spin up hills even if you're going slow.

-To that end, when the 11x34 cassette was getting worn out I replaced it with a 11-36T, making that lowest gear about 6% lower, and when the inner crankset gears were starting to look a bit shonky I replaced the smallest one with a 24 tooth, making those gears about 7% lower, so now I have a ridiculously low 24:36 (18 gear inches) granny gear.
+To that end, when the 11-34T cassette was getting worn out I replaced it with a 11-36T, making that lowest gear about 6% lower, and when the inner crankset gears were starting to look a bit shonky I replaced the smallest one with a 24 tooth, making those gears about 7% lower, so now I have a ridiculously low 24:36 (18 gear inches) granny gear.
 I don't need it very often but I reckon I use it more than the 48:11 (119 gear inches) highest gear.

+## Bags